marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

              ssh -L2002:10.X.Y.Z:22 user@gate.cloudveneto.it

-   The tunnel needs to stay open as long as you need to copy files toward the VM.
+   The tunnel needs to stay open as long as you need to access the VM.

 The syntax is explained in the following picture: